ufrauq/Ball-Street/project-plan.md

 <ul>
 <li><i>User Profile</i></li>
 <ul><li>Users will be able to login and conduct their trades, and watch the market.</li>
+<li>User can view their networth and balance histories in a graph form. </li>
 <li>Additional feature:  using data visualization and reporting tools/APIs, each user will be able to create various dashboards tailored to their needs, based on available data (Difficulty in implementing:  medium)</li></ul><br><br>
 <li><i>Execution of Trades:</i></li>
 <ul><li>Users will be able to buy, sell, and trade player stock with the market or other users </li>